 “Coastal heathlands add diversity to the mostly forested landscape of Nova Scotia and provide habitat for rare species,” explains Christopher Trider.
 Read more

 “Ecologically, Owls Head is globally significant.
 Intact temperate coastal barrens ecosystems are globally rare, and mainly remain in our region.
 As such, we have an extra obligation to the world to safeguard these ecosystems.”Dr. Karen Beazley

-Our province falls short of national (Canada’s Pathway to Target 1) and international conservation goals by a large margin.
+Nova Scotia’s current percentage of protected land (~13%) falls short of national (Canada’s Pathway to Target 1) and international conservation goals by a large margin.

-The U.N. and the Government of Canada have already committed to
+The U.N. and the Government of Canada have already committed to:

 17% land protection by the end of 2020